tawasta/event/event_mail_freetext_fields/README.rst

   without the need to manage as many separate e-mail templates.
 * Four named fields are provided:

+  * Confirmation Message: Additional Text
+  * Welcome Message: Additional Text
-  *
+  * Reminder Message: Additional Text
+  * Thank You Message: Additional Text

 Configuration
 =============
 * This module just adds the fields but does nothing to any e-mail templates.
 * Configure your relevant event e-mail templates to contain the fields' contents
-* If you use fewer e-mail templates and some of the freetext fields are irrelevant to you, you can toggle showing each of the fields via company settings.
+* If you use fewer e-mail templates and some of the freetext fields are irrelevant to you, you can toggle whether to show each field on event form or not via company settings.

 Usage
 =====